CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation: Validation and Benchmarking

 \subsection{Reliance on Global Plan}

-Table \ref{Table1} (second half) compares the performance of DRL-VO and our approach in the absence of guidance from the global plan.
-More specifically, the global plan is simply a straight line connecting the start and the goal.
-As can be seen, although the success rate reduces for both approaches, the performance falloff is steeper for DRL-VO dropping approximately 28\% on average.
-In contrast, our approach is much more robust dropping approximately 15\% on average.
+Table \ref{Table1} (second half) compares the performance of DRL-VO and our approach without guidance from the global plan.
+More specifically, the global plan is just a straight line connecting the start and the goal.
+As can be seen, although the success rate reduces for both approaches, the performance falloff is steeper for DRL-VO, dropping approximately 28\% on average.
+In contrast, our approach is much more robust, dropping approximately 15\% on average.